On Demand Economy

 What it means for existing businesses is that they can find new markets.
 For example, Amazon now has Amazon Mechanical Turks.
 Just the name conjures up visions of drones punching time clocks like in “Joe Vs.the Volcano”.
 Or my worst job ever, picking out burnt potato chips off of an assembly line.

 AMT is an on demand workforce for any kind of job that requires human intelligence over computers or robots.
 That means that any entrepreneur will have access to a huge pool of temporary workers without having to hire full-time employees.
-And what that means is a lower barrier to entry for those who want to start and scale up a business with minimum capital.
-And Create for Cash is all about the bootstrapping entrepreneur with minimum capital.
+And what that means is a lower barrier to entry for those who want to start and scale up a business with less capital.
+And Create for Cash is all about the bootstrapping entrepreneur with less capital.

 I’m happy to see that the old gatekeeper system of the publishing world, record companies, and Hollywood in general are falling by the wayside, making way for new talent who couldn’t get in the door before.
 Now filmmakers, TV producers, writers, and musicians can take their art straight to the consumer, bypassing the iron gates that would have held them back in the past.
 And they can compete with the big guys by being in a niche and giving consumers what they want on demand.